-If the Company has a contract that is onerous, the present obligation under the contract shall be recognised and measured as provisions.
+If the Company has a contract that is onerous, the present obligation under the contract shall be recognised and measured as a provision.
 An onerous contract is considered to exist where the Company has a contract under which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received from the contract.

-Unaudited Financial Statements for the interim period ended 31 March 2023
+(Registration number 11364) Unaudited Financial Statements for the interim period ended 30 June 2023